 Head Start/Early Head Start employees will continue to engage families, deliver services remotely and provide grab-and-go meals for enrolled children during the closure.

 For up-to-date information regarding the Community Action and Human Services' Head Start/Early Head Start program, call 786-469-4622 or email [email protected].

-Patrons should hold on to their library materials until further notice.
+Library materials may be returned, but patrons have the option hold on to their library materials until further notice.
 There are no overdue fines and no late fees will be charged.

 The online library remains always open and accessible from anywhere.
 A wealth of digital options are available to patrons for free with their library card, including eBooks, eAudiobooks, digital magazines, movies, music, online learning, tutoring and more.